translunar/translunar.github.io/_posts/2023-10-11-four-types-of-verbal-consent.md

 The framework I use can be simplified into a few bullet points:

 * Explicit verbal opt-in (people need to give a clear "yes" first, not a "maybe"): touching, performances involving sex or nudity in the same space, staring, photography of people, uploading of any photographs to social media.
+FRIES (see above), because it's familiar to most people.
 * Explicit verbal opt-out (stop if someone asks you to stop): performances without sex or nudity, trying to talk to someone.
-* FRIES (see above).

 We also require art pieces that involve sexuality, nudity, or other things people might find triggering to go through a separate coordinator who discusses additional responsibilities with these projects.